OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 I was confused at first by a fact that [those settings were removed in the version 3 of Compose file](https://docs.docker.com/compose/compose-file/compose-versioning/#version-3).
 The reason is that version 3 is mainly for running stacks of containers in Docker Swarm that has its own way of limiting CPU usage while the version 2 is for good old docker-compose.
 And [version 2.3 is not so old as it was introduced almost at the same time as 3.4](https://github.com/docker/compose/issues/4513#issuecomment-377311337).

 To make it even easier for a server I started to send the result image only when it is changes.
-On 2-cores instance it happens once in about 15 seconds and the image size is about 300 kB while for the rest of polling responses that are performed each seconds payload size is just few hundred of bytes.
+On 2-cores instance it happens once in about 15 seconds and the image size is about 300 kB while for the rest of polling responses that are performed each seconds payload size is just few hundreds of bytes.

 ## Possible improvements and further reading